safeledger logo

 A Dubai Freezone Business Setup provides a popular alternative, especially for international businesses, offering distinct incentives and a streamlined process.

-• 100% Foreign Ownership Model: This has always been a cornerstone benefit.
-Foreign investors retain complete ownership and control of their company without needing any local partner or agent.
+• 100% Foreign Ownership: Full ownership and control without a local partner or agent.

 • Governing Bodies: Each free zone (there are many Types of Free Zones in Dubai) operates under its own independent authority (e.g., DMCC Authority, DAFZA Authority).
 This authority acts as a single point of contact for registration, licensing, visas, and other administrative services, simplifying the process. explore the complete list of free zones in Dubai

-Pros of Getting a Dubai Free Zone License:
+Pros & Cons of Getting a Dubai Free Zone License:

 However, despite these limitations, many businesses find the Dubai Free Zone setup to be an ideal solution for their needs, particularly those focused on international markets.